twostraws/HWSTranslation/README.md

+# Hacking with Swift Translations
+### A project to create free Swift tutorials for the world

 Hacking with Swift is a free online book by Paul Hudson, written in English, teaching the fundamentals of iOS app development using Swift.

 [HackingWithSwift.com](https://www.hackingwithswift.com) had 1.9 million visitors last year, spread across 6.5 million page views – all people keen to have fun learning something new, or build the app of their dreams.
 But in 2019 I want to take it further: I want to help people learn to build apps even if they can’t speak English.